 - One general strike in France was held on March 19, 2019.
 Traffic on SNCF trains was not affected.

 - Eurostar (London to France fast trains) was heavily affected by the strike of the French Customs workers.
 Travel was officially not advised on Eurostar in March and April 2019.
-This was not completely resolved for a couple of months, but the situation then improved.
-In July and August 2019 there have been and will likely be more delays and shutdowns due to the extreme heat, and travel to Paris and London via Eurostar is not advised.

 When the official SNCF railway workers vote for a strike day, their union, La Fédération CGT, does not announce how strikes will affect French trains until the before the strike itself at the “end of the afternoon”.